pl4nty/garden/content/Hardware/RISC-V.md

 * pkgs
 * talos

 Images can be downloaded or built from my [GitHub fork](https://github.com/pl4nty/talos).
-I installed [[Cloud/BuildKit\|BuildKit]] on a [Scaleway RISC-V server](https://labs.scaleway.com/en/em-rv1/) for native builds via GitHub Actions, but performance was still pretty poor. `pkgs` exceeded the 6-hour GitHub timeout repeatedly and was only able to complete by partial caching between runs.
+I installed [[BuildKit|BuildKit]] on a [Scaleway RISC-V server](https://labs.scaleway.com/en/em-rv1/) for native builds via GitHub Actions, but performance was still pretty poor. `pkgs` exceeded the 6-hour GitHub timeout repeatedly and was only able to complete by partial caching between runs.

 These dependencies are also missing RISC-V support:
 - [ ] [Stable Alpine release](https://gitlab.alpinelinux.org/alpine/aports/-/issues/13269), currently using `edge` in bldr